picoDoc/betfair-data-capture/README.md

         ```
 * I'm going to add more details in here when I can be assed...

+## Python Prerequisites
+* Need to able to invoke python from the command line.
+This should not be an issue on Unix environments.
+If you cannot do this on a Windows environment, please check this [link](https://docs.python.org/2/using/windows.html#excursus-setting-environment-variables)
+* The "requests" module is required for the python script.
+If you do not have this installed, please click [here](http://docs.python-requests.org/en/latest/user/install/) for more information.

 ## Thing still to do...